National Insurance Number and UK Bank Account for Indian Workers: What to Do in the First Month

 Digital bank accounts are functional for everyday banking but occasionally create complications:

-Once you have a UK address with a utility bill or a tenancy agreement in your name (typically three to four months after arrival), open a high-street account.
-Barclays and HSBC both accept recently arrived workers with eVisa documentation.
-Have ready: your passport, your eVisa details, your UK address evidence (tenancy agreement or utility bill in your name), and your NI number if you have received it.
+Once you have accepted UK address evidence such as a utility bill or a tenancy agreement in your name, consider a high-street account; the timing and documents accepted vary by bank.
+Check the current requirements for Barclays, HSBC, or another bank.
+Have ready: your passport, your eVisa details, your UK address evidence, and your NI number if you have received it.

 Free Download